jlebar/git-pr-chain/README.md

 `git-pr-chain` is an opinionated tool that manages dependent GitHub pull requests.

-Use `git-pr-chain` you will be able to:
+Using `git-pr-chain` you will be able to:

-- ✅ Create multiple Github PRs with 1 local git branch (each with one or more commits)
+- ✅ Create multiple Github PRs with one local git branch (each with one or more commits)
-- ✅ Show the list of depedent PRs on the PR summary automatically
+- ✅ Include the list of depedent PRs in the PR summary automatically
-- ✅ Rebase all PRs on top of the latest changes with 1 command
+- ✅ Rebase all PRs on top of the latest changes with one command
-- ✅ Update all PRs with one 1 command
+- ✅ Update all PRs with one one command

 `git-pr-chain` works if you use a rebase/rewrite-history workflow locally, i.e. when you want to get new changes from upstream, you rebase onto the new master